laurenpenn/Website/plugins/powerpress/readme.txt

 = Announcement =
 * PowerPress 3.0 is not compatible with WordPress 2.8.x and 2.9.x.
 Please upgrade to WordPress 3.0 or newer to install PowerPress.
 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

+= 4.0.6 =
+* Released on 1/23/2013
+* Everyone is **strongly encouraged to update their copy of PowerPress immediately!**
+* Due to concerns of possible security exploits, the 1 Pixel Out Audio Player has been removed from PowerPress.
+[Learn More](http://blog.blubrry.com/?p=1163)
+* Notices added in both the WP dashboard and in the Audio player settings page that the 1 Pixel Out player has been removed.
+* If you've configured your web site with the 1 Pixel Out Audio Player, Flow Player Classic will be used.
+Go to the PowerPress > Audio Player settings page to change this player if you like.
+* Updated Danish translation.
+Thanks GeorgWP and Team Blogos for translating!
+* Added Russian translation.
+Thanks Igor Mercury for translating!

 = 4.0.5 =
 * Released on 11/28/2012